What You Need to Know About Equus Coaching & Trauma

-- How can you minimize the possibility of re-triggering or re-traumatizing your clients.
+- How you can minimize the possibility of re-triggering or re-traumatizing your clients.

-- What can you do to help your clients feel safe if they become triggered during your Equus Coaching session?
+- What you can do to help your clients feel safe if they become triggered during your Equus Coaching session.

-And, it’s free for ALL Equus Coaches and those in training.
+This telecourse recording is free for ALL Equus Coaches and those in training.
 At the Koelle Institute for Equus Coaching, we want to ensure that, as an Equus Coach, you have all the important information and tools you need to create a safe, supportive and transformative environment for your clients.

-To Prepare for This Telecourse Call:
+To Prepare for This Telecourse:

 ***If you haven’t already—we strongly recommend completing the Understanding Trauma Continuing Education class.
 Though not required, you’ll find a wealth of detailed information to help you recognize the effects of trauma in your clients as well as when and how to make the necessary referrals for additional support that will provide the general foundation we’ll build upon for this course.

-While anyone will benefit from this conversation, this live telecourse has been thoughtfully designed for Equus Coaches and those enrolled in Equus Coach Training.
+While anyone will benefit from this conversation, this telecourse has been thoughtfully designed for Equus Coaches and those enrolled in Equus Coach Training.

 About Your Teachers